Coronavirus cases hit multiweek lows in D.C. region, but experts fear cold weather could reverse trend

 Sehgal said progress in some jurisdictions while battling the virus has started to slow, singling out Prince George’s County, where outbreaks have been reported at the University of Maryland.
 He said other college towns in the region, including Virginia’s Blacksburg and Charlottesville, also have seen caseloads rise as students go back to school.

 “We haven’t controlled transmissions,” Sehgal said.
 “We’re still riding our first wave of the outbreak.
-We saw a summer dip but we never stamped it out.
+We saw a summer dip, but we never stamped it out.
 There are still chains of transmission in the community.”

-Short of a vaccine, Sehgal said recent days are probably “as safe as it’s going to be” in terms of a lowered number of cases in the Washington region, also noting the likelihood of increased spread as the weather turns colder.
+Short of a vaccine, Sehgal said, recent days are probably “as safe as it’s going to be” in terms of a lowered number of cases in the Washington region, also noting the likelihood of increased spread as the weather turns colder.

 Still, D.C., Maryland and Virginia have made progress in battling the virus in recent days.